AnhCong0911/AI_eNose/README.md

 ### 1. Config the BME688 gas sensor
 Use the [BME68x sensor API](https://github.com/boschsensortec/BME68x-Sensor-API) to configure the sensor on the device.
 This sensor should be configured in parallel mode.
 Instructions for parallel mode can be found [here](https://github.com/boschsensortec/BME68x-Sensor-API/tree/master/examples/parallel_mode).
 ### 2. Design an application
+The source code of the application is in [AINose](/App/AINose) directory.
 The application has a simple user interface.
 It contains a table with two columns, representing the name of each odor and the corresponding prediction percentage.
 <p align="center">
 <img src="/images/App UI.png" alt="test result" width="350" />